DG5CW's Telegraphy Site

 • Goal: Error-free sending of a my deticated training page of 5-character groups using my left hand.

-• Details: Operating with the left hand meant I could log with my right hand—an unexpected bonus!
-Nervous, but the signal got out.
+• Details: Operating with the left hand at 17…20wpm went pretty well and meant I could log with my right hand - what an unexpected bonus! 😇

-• Focus: Extending practice sessions.
-My left arm muscles need to catch up to the right arm in terms of stamina.
+• Focus: Using the Cootie as my primary key for QSOs and Nets (trusting the left hand completely) and extending practice sessions (my left arm muscles need to catch up to the right arm in terms of stamina).

 • Focus: Increasing WPM slightly while maintaining that characteristic “Cootie Swing.”